UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 We'll be talking about both logging and debugging in this lesson.
-In the introduction, I said that logging and debugging are a great step up from the print statements that beginning programs often like to use to debug their code.
+In the introduction, I said that logging and debugging are a great step up from the print statements that beginning programers often like to use to debug their code.

 Your assignment for this week will be the culmination of the logging exercises that we complete in this lesson.
 I encourage you to actually